- Bupa Platinum consultant

 -

-Photodynamic therapy (PDT) to malignant lesion of skin, with artificial light source, up to three - (1-5)
+Photodynamic therapy (PDT), with artificial light source, to non malignant lesions of skin - (1-5)